-I expect that when I am done, I will have claims recorded for HUNDREDS of ancestors, since the records for my 30 direct ancestors will include informations on siblings and FAN club members.
+I expect that when I am done, I will have claims recorded for HUNDREDS of ancestors since the records for my 30 direct ancestors will include information on siblings and FAN club members.

 I expect to learn a lot about Evidentia, and what changes need to be made in future versions to make this process easier.

 I expect this experiment to take some time, not just because of the work involved, but also because I want to offer additional “Evidentia Meets” blog posts, and because I need to put time into developing Evidentia 3.
 (You ARE interested in Evidentia 3, aren’t you?)

 I would LOVE to have at least one other person participate in this experiment with me, and share their results.
 I would love to have your blog on your own site or guest blog here about your experiences.

 It’s a big effort.
 That’s why this is the Evidentia Experiment and not the Evidentia Challenge.
 I know many of you are participating in the Genealogy Redo, and I applaud you for that.
 This is my version of the redo, but I don’t want to derail you from your journey.